zbenmo/yapy3c/docs/part_II_np.md

 Here BTW we see that 'len' works also on a tuple.

-I've recently learnd that one can also just issue:
+I've recently learned that one can also just issue:

 ``` py
 arr.ndim